 Groups of four are ideal for this discussion protocol because table discussions can be completed in just under 30 minutes.
 Before beginning, each table group should select a timekeeper and facilitator.
 Here’s how the final word protocol works:

 - Explain the “talking stick” tradition to the staff.
-I have used various resources for this purpose, including this guide to sharing circles from Raven Murphy.
+I have used various resources for this purpose.

 - Following the individual silent reading, if this is done real-time during the meeting, begin the protocol by sharing a discussion prompt such as, “How might your team begin to implement these ideas?”